 Certain assets are classified as restricted because their use is limited.
-Restricted cash and cash equivalents in the Enterprise funds are to be used for construction and debt service purposes.
-Restricted investments in capital projects are to be used for construction purposes.
+Restricted cash and cash equivalents in the Enterprise funds are to be used for construction purposes and restricted investments in capital projects are to be used for construction purposes.